-The flow map in Figure 1 shows the regions of flow for two-phase vertical up flow as in climbing film LTV black liquor evaporators.
+The flow map in Figure 5.4 shows the regions of flow for two-phase vertical up flow in climbing film LTV black liquor evaporators.
 The axes represent the superficial momentum fluxes for the vapor and liquid respectively, with superficial velocities calculated for the vapor only or liquid only as their respective volumetric flow rates divided by the tube cross section.
-The solid lines in the map are boundaries between different flow regions.5 The boundaries in Figure 1 were calculated specifically for black liquor at 100°C, 50 wt-% dry solids content.vi Flow maps can be created for other vapor-liquid systems using the method developed by Hewitt and Roberts.vii,5
+The solid lines in the map are boundaries between different flow regions [5].
+The boundaries in Figure 5.4 were calculated specifically for black liquor at 100°C, 50 wt% dry solids content [6].
+Flow maps can be created for other vapor-liquid systems using the method developed by Hewitt and Roberts [5, 6].

 The flow region for black liquor in climbing film LTVs lies in the churn flow region at low liquor superficial velocities and moderate vapor superficial velocities.
-This slugchurn flow behavior has been observed in a pilot LTV evaporator.4
+This slugchurn flow behavior has been observed in a pilot LTV evaporator [4].

-Figure 3.
-Flow regimes in a rising film evaporator tube.5
+Figure 5.6.
+Flow regimes in a rising film evaporator tube [5].